How to manage repetitive thoughts

 This can sound a bit ‘woo woo’ to the uninitiated, but it’s a good technique for changing a negative thought cycle.
 It doesn’t have to be verbose and dramatic – just a quiet noting of all that is good around you right now.
 Notice the tiny things you may often overlook: a beautiful sky, a comfortable pair of slippers, the soothing sound of the birds.

-Finally, as your challenge this week, let me share a technique I came across recently which brings all this together.
 It’s called ‘Catch it, Check it, Change it’ and I found this on the Every Mind Matters website – another wonderful resource for support at this time.
 This is a way to manage your thoughts, by actively acknowledging and analysing them before reframing each to be more self serving.

 Catch it – don’t ignore it.
 Take a good look at what you’re thinking and don’t just accept it.